-- appear with unexplained gifts, money or new possessions; - associate with other children involved in exploitation; - have been the victim or perpetrator of serious violence (e.g. knife crime); - · suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time or regularly come home late and are found in areas away from their home: - are found in accommodation that they have no connection with; and - regularly miss school or education or do not take part in education.
+- appear with unexplained gifts, money or new possessions; - associate with other children involved in exploitation; - have been the victim or perpetrator or alleged perpetrator of serious violence (e.g. knife crime); - suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time (from school or home) and are subsequently found in areas away from their home or school; or regularly come home late and are found in areas away from their home; - are found in accommodation that they have no connection with; and - regularly miss school or education or do not take part in education.